 I wonder what they’d say.
 I wonder what Gloria would say, and I wonder what Woody, Warren and Bruce would say.
 And I guess for that matter, I wonder, I really wonder, what Jim Gibson, the mayor who sits on the Renfrew County Council would say.
 It would be interesting to know, wouldn’t it?
 For let’s face it, if you forthrightly profess to be an atheist, deep down, at least according to you . . . there’s a substantial reason why!

 Strachan, like many Evangelical pastors and apologists, refuses to accept at face value the stories atheists tell about their deconversion.
-While he paints himself as a man willing to listen, he knows what their real problem is; they were hurt and they need Jesus; or they couldn’t reconcile the evil in the world with their being any God, let alone the Christian God.
-In one short post, Strachan gives all the reasons Christians say people like me are an atheist.
-All except one, that is.
+While he paints himself as a man willing to listen, he knows what their real problem is; they were hurt and they need Jesus; or they couldn’t reconcile the evil in the world with there being any God, let alone the Christian God.
+In one short post, Strachan gives all the reasons Christians say people such as myself and many of the readers of this blog are atheists.
+All the reasons except one, that is.
 While many atheists certainly struggled with some or all of the issues mentioned by Strachan, the primary reason for their deconversion was an intellectual one.

-Stachan seems to not know that many atheists were at one time Christians.
+Strachan seems to not know that many atheists were at one time devout Christians.
 It’s not that we don’t understand the teachings of Christianity.
 We do, and we find them wanting.
-If you are not familiar with the reasons for why I deconverted, please read Why I Stopped Believing.

 Here’s what’s offensive about Strachan’s line of reasoning.
-He refuses to allow the atheist to tell their own story.
-He wants to rewrite their storyline, making it fit his understanding of faith and unbelief.
+He refuses to allow atheists to tell their own stories.
+He wants to rewrite their storylines, making them fit his understanding of faith and unbelief.
 Imagine if atheists treated Christians the same way.
 Imagine if atheists refused to accept at face value Christian conversion stories.
-Why, Christians would be incensed over our refusal to accept their narrative at face value.
+Why, Christians would be incensed over our refusal to accept their narratives at face value.